Your trip includes

 (Walking Day: 18.2 miles | 29 kilometers | 44,000 steps)

-Breakfast will be served at your hotel.
-Your pilgrimage continues as you will travel from Palas de Rei to the bustling small town of Arzua.
+Begin the day with breakfast at your hotel.
+Your pilgrimage continues as you travel from Palas de Rei to the bustling small town of Arzua.
 Before arriving in Arzua, your group will stop at Melide.
 This town is a crucial point of El Camino because it is where the French and Oviedo routes converge.
 Upon arrival in Melide, you will notice the old roads that date back to the fourteenth century, which are some of the oldest in the region of Galicia.
-After lunch, you will leave the Lugo province and enter into the province of A Coruna.
+After lunch, you will leave the Lugo province and enter the province of A Coruna.
 As your group continues to Arzua, you will cross the beautiful, medieval bridge over the Iso River to Ribadiso.
 Following your visit to this Chapel, your day will culminate with the arrival in Arzua, where you will enjoy dinner and an overnight.

 Day 7: Arzua